DIRECTOR OF TUITION ASSISTANCE

 PLAN D: FACTS tuition payment plan.
-A plan that allows for tuition to be paid over a 10- or 11-month period, an interest charge is assessed.
+A plan that allows for tuition to be paid over an 11-month period, an interest charge is assessed.
 Tuition Refund Insurance is required for all families not paying tuition in one full payment.

 TUITION ASSISTANCE TIMELINE FOR NEW STUDENTS

 September - February: Parents of applicants interested in applying for tuition assistance indicate this on the Application Information Form, or by calling the Office of Admission and Tuition Assistance.
 Tuition assistance application materials will be provided to these families.

 February 15: Deadline for the Parents' Financial Statement (PFS) to be completed online at http://sss.secure.force.com/familyportal/FamilyLogin.
 Return a signed copy of the Request for Copy of Tax Form (IRS Form 4506), a copy of 2015 & 2016 IRS Form 1040, with all related schedules, and 2015 & 2016 W-2 forms to SSS.

 March 10: Tuition assistance award notifications released to all families who have completed the tuition assistance application process.

 March 24: Deadline for submission of enrollment contract and acceptance of tuition assistance award to be submitted to ESD.